-5 Crucial Things You Need to Know About Mental Health
+5 Things You Should Know to Help End the Mental Health Crisis

 More than 13 million lives could be saved each year if mental health issues were properly funded.